9.9. Access Functions: Getters and Setters

 Review

 Strong encapsulation requires that classes hide attributes (i.e., member variables) from client programs; classes hide their member variables s by making them private.
 However, there are times when a client has a legitimate need to know some things about an object.
 For example, if the client program is using a Person object, at some time, it may need to know the name of the represented person.
-Similarly, objects often need to change over time to reflect the problem domain's ever-changing conditions.
+Similarly, objects often must change over time to reflect the problem domain's ever-changing conditions.
 For example, a person may move, and the program must update the person's address.
-We could satisfy that legitimate need by making the data public, but doing so would expose the data to both legitimate and illegitimate use.
-Fortunately, there is a way to satisfy the legitimate need to access private data while maintaining encapsulation and, more importantly, while maintaining the security offered by the private specification.
+We could satisfy that legitimate need by making the data public but doing so would expose the data to both legitimate and illegitimate use.
+Fortunately, there is a way to satisfy the legitimate need to access private data while maintaining encapsulation and, more importantly, maintaining the security offered by the private specification.

 Accessor / Getter Functions

 Accessor or getter functions allow clients to get the value saved in one of a supplier object's member variables.
-Getter functions are typically quite small and simple, but the following example illustrates that they can be more complex when necessary.
+Getter functions are typically relatively small and simple, but the following example illustrates that they can be more complex when necessary.
 By default, C++ functions perform a return by value (i.e., return by copy), so a client can get the value saved in an object but cannot change the value.
 However, if a getter function returns a pointer or a reference, the client can change a saved value.
 To prevent clients from changing an object, getter functions can return const pointers and references (covered in detail later in the chapter).
 C++ follows a similar but less strict naming convention than Java for naming getter functions.
 Like Java programmers, C++ programmers often use camel notation (aka camel case) to name class features.
-But the C++ naming style is less strict, so another common naming style adds the prefix "get" to the variable name.
+However, the C++ naming style is less strict, so another standard naming style adds the prefix "get" to the variable name.
 For example, suppose that a class has a string member variable, string name;, then common getter function names are:

 Mutator / Setter Functions